Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 Imagine an AI agent as a personal assistant:
 - **Goal**: Book a flight for you.
 - **Actions**: Searches for flights, compares prices, checks your calendar, and books the best option.
-- **Autonomy**: It doesn’t need you to micromanage each step.
+- **Autonomy**: It doesn't need you to micromanage each step.
 - **Adaptability**: If a flight is canceled, it finds an alternative.

 ---

 ## Section 3: How Cloud Native Technologies Support Agentic AI

 Cloud-native technologies are ideal for developing and deploying agentic AI because they provide the infrastructure and tools needed to handle the complexity, scalability, and dynamic nature of AI agents.
-Here’s how each cloud-native component helps:
+Here's how each cloud-native component helps:

 ### 1. Microservices for Modular AI Agents
 Agentic AI systems often involve multiple components (e.g., one module for understanding language, another for decision-making, and another for executing actions).
 Microservices align perfectly with this: